cnsuhao/div2/games/supercoinget/README.md

 one coin, two spawn.
 Careful though, they dissappear after a while.

 ## Features
+The features I was attempting to demonstrate by the end of the project included:

  * shadow layers
  * depth sorted sprites
  * custom collisions